 An information processing system has four basic components: input, output, calculation and storage.
 Applying this framework to the analysis of music, music appears to represent the input.
 What kind of information is the output, and what does it mean?
 How is it calculated?

-By investigating each aspect of music, we can make an intelligent guess as to the nature of the cortical map for which the musical aspect is a super-stimulus, and then we can determine what the response of that same cortical map would be to speech, and finally we can determine what role the cortical map plays in the perception of ordinary speech.
+By investigating each aspect of music, we can make an intelligent guess as to the nature of the cortical map which responds to the musical aspect, and then we can determine what the response of that same cortical map would be to speech, and finally we can determine what role the cortical map plays in the perception of ordinary speech.

-"Normal" stimuli for specific aspects of speech perception may lack properties of corresponding musical super-stimuli.
+"Normal" stimuli for specific aspects of speech perception may lack properties of corresponding aspects of music.

 Musical harmony consists of simultaneous pitch values, yet perception of simultaneous pitch values from multiple melodies has no relevance to speech perception (i.e. we almost always only listen to one person speaking at a time).
 The normal function of the cortical map that responds to consonant relationships between different notes occurring at the same time within harmonies and chords must be the perception of consonant relationships between pitch values occurring at different times within the same speech melody.

 Normal speech melody is not constructed from musical notes selected from a musical scale.
 The normal function of the cortical map that responds to discontinuous musical melodies constructed from musical scales must be the perception of continuous speech melody.

 The rhythm of speech is not as regular and structured as the rhythms of music.
 The normal function of the cortical maps that respond to the regular rhythms of music must be the perception of irregular speech rhythm.